webuko/ML-Airbnb-Price-Predictor-Backend/README.md

 ### Production environment

+> **Note:** The provided docker-compose files start up the full application including the frontend application that was built in connection to this API (see [here](https://github.com/webuko/frontend)).

 If you want to use this API in a production environment, you can use the file `dc-production.yaml` with `docker-compose`.
 You can pull the images and then start the containers with the following commands: